 While we recommend following our baked good recipes to a tee, here are some swap suggestions if you don’t have an ingredient or two.

-Flour – try using all-purpose or gluten-free all-purpose flour instead.
+Flour – try a gluten-free all-purpose flour instead.

 Sugar – we’ve made this bread with brown sugar instead of coconut sugar and it’s just as delicious, just not unrefined.
 You can also try using honey or agave instead of maple, but we truly love the warmth maple syrup gives this healthy pumpkin bread recipe.

-Coconut Oil – Instead of coconut oil, you can try using olive oil or canola oil.
-You can even try omitting altogether.
+Coconut Oil – Instead of coconut oil, you can try using olive oil, canola oil, or even melted butter.

 Toppings/Mix-Ins for Pumpkin Bread